 - Maintenance: equipment in a food truck will age quickly, so the cost of replacements and repairs should be factored into your budget.

-- Payment system: with more people paying by card, it’s essential that you have a card reader to ensure you never turn down a sale.
+- Payment system: with more people paying by card, it’s essential that you have a card reader or full Square Terminal to ensure you never turn down a sale.

 How to cut costs for your food truck business